 The members of the General Assembly shall receive the same per diem and mileage during such extraordinary session as is now or may be hereafter provided.

 Paragraph XIII.
 Filling vacancies.
-When any office shall become vacant, by death, resignation, or otherwise, the Governor shall have power to fill such vacancy, unless otherwise provided by law; and persons so appointed shall continue in office until a successor is commissioned, agreebly to the mode pointed out by this Constitution, or by law in pursuance thereof.
+When any office shall become vacant, by death, resignation, or otherwise, the Governor shall have power to fill such vacancy, unless otherwise provided by law; and persons so appointed shall continue in office until a successor is commissioned, agreeably to the mode pointed out by this Constitution, or by law in pursuance thereof.

 Paragraph XIV.
 Appointments rejected.
-A person once rejected by the Senate, shall not be reappointed by the Governor to the same office during the same session, or the recess thereafter.
+A person once rejected

+by the Senate, shall not be reappointed by the Governor to the same office during the same session, or the recess thereafter.

 Paragraph XV.
 Governor's veto.
-The Governor shall have the revision of all bills passed by the General Assembly before the same shall become laws, but two-thirds of each house may pass a law not-withstanding his dissent; and if any bill should not be returned by the Governor within five days (Sunday excepted) after it has been presented to him, the same shall be a law; unless the General Assembly, by their adjournment, shall prevent its return.
+The Governor shall have the revision of all bills passed by the General Assembly before the same shall become laws, but two-thirds of each house may pass a law notwithstanding his dissent; and if any bills should not be returned by the Governor within five days (Sundays excepted) after it has been presented to him, the same shall be a law; unless the General Assembly, by their adjournment, shall prevent its return, in which event the Governor shall have thirty days (Sundays excepted) from the date of adjournment in which to approve the same, and if not approved within that time, the same shall not become a law.
 He may approve any appropriation, and disapprove any other appropriation, in the same bill, and the latter shall not be effectual, unless passed by two-thirds of each House.